Casepin

 On February 2, 1988, James L. Harvey took captive nearly 60 people, most of them children, inside the West End Christian School in Tuscaloosa, Alabama.
 Harvey held the hostages using two pistols and a rifle during the standoff.

-According to Wikipedia's account of the incident, the siege ended after Harvey was shown a videotape recorded by Alabama Governor H. Guy Hunt, in which the governor stated that Harvey would be granted a pardon and immunity from prosecution.
+The siege ended after Harvey was shown a videotape recorded by Alabama Governor H. Guy Hunt, in which the governor stated that Harvey would be granted a pardon and immunity from prosecution.
 This promise was later considered to have been made under duress and therefore carried no legal weight; it functioned as a ruse designed to persuade Harvey to give up.

 Believing he would be allowed to leave for a news conference, Harvey surrendered his weapons to authorities and prepared to lead the child hostages outside.
 At that point, police wrestled him to the ground and arrested him, bringing the hostage situation to a close without reported casualties among the hostages.